 Teams need tools to join together and feel inspired and motivated to collaborate on building out the future.

 One thing is clear: Stock options do not accomplish this task.
 And the time and expense it currently takes to institute stock option plans only adds insult to injury.

 Employee Stock Plans are crucial to a startups' success, as well as to a small business owner’s succession plan.
 Getting them right will save you money and set your employees (and your company) on a path set for success.

 There are much better ways to offer equity than stock options.
 Restricted Stock Units or Restricted Stock are better for the company and better for the employee.

 If you allow yourself the time upfront to fully educate your employees with everything they might want to know about the equity package you are offering, you will avoid misunderstandings and disappointments later on.

 You don’t want the maintenance of your Employee Equity Plan to be a burden, or involve expensive ongoing discourse with attorneys.
 Choose an equity plan administrator that offers web access and a full web archive of your executed employee contracts.

 There’s something the SEC calls Blue Sky Laws.
 It refers to the regulatory conditions that change state by state.
 If you have remote employees, you might need to hire a lawyer in each country they are from.
-If you use a tech company to start and run your equity plan.
 Upstock and a precious few other innovators offer legal document generation that considers these laws.

-For information on Upstock’s stock options alternative that is taking the startup world by storm, check out our product.
+For information on Upstock’s stock option alternative that is taking the startup world by storm, check out our product.